Blog

 Recharts - for fans of React

 Recharts is a composable chart library built on top of React components.
 To build charts, you can use SVG elements on top of a D3 submodule.
-It allows ample opportunities for modification, which is one of the reasons it’s used globally by companies such as Ahrefs.
+It allows plenty of opportunities for modification, which is one of the reasons it’s used globally by companies such as Ahrefs.

 recharts chart library

-Highcharts allows you to create charts in SVG and then convert them to VML.
-While their motto is “simply visualize”, the way the dashboards look is not exactly impressive compared to some other contenders.
-However, the backward compatibility with older IE versions as well as the wide variety of demos make it an interesting choice.
+Highcharts lets you create charts in SVG and then convert them to VML.
+While their motto is “simply visualize”, the dashboards don’t look as impressive compared to some other contenders.
+However, the backward compatibility with older Internet Explorer versions as well as the wide variety of demos make it an interesting choice.

 highcharts chart library